openshift-pipelines/plumbing/CI/FAQ.md

 * How do I run this locally from my laptop?

-  Just look at the [local.sh.sample](local.sh.sample), collect all the credentials needed from there, and run the `assemble.sh` script.
+  Just look at the [config.sh.sample](config.sh.sample), collect all the credentials needed from there, and run the `start.sh` script.
 You can then use the [`tkn`](github.com/tektoncd/cli) CLI to track the update of the deployment like this :

   ```